WestDRI/wgpages/content/chapel2/chapel-10-intro-parallel.md

 Chapel provides high-level abstractions for parallel programming no matter the grain size of your tasks, whether they run in a shared memory or a distributed memory environment, or whether they are executed "concurrently" (frequently switching between tasks) or truly in parallel.
-As a programmer you can focus on the algorithm: how to divide the problem into tasks that make sense in the context of the problem, and be sure that the high-level implementation will run on any hardware configuration.
+As a programmer you can focus on the
+algorithm: how to divide the problem into tasks that make sense in the context of the problem, and be sure that the high-level implementation will run on any hardware configuration.
 Then you could consider the specificities of the particular system you are going to use (whether is shared or distributed, the number of cores, etc.) and tune your code/algorithm to obtain a better performance.

-To this effect, **_concurrency_** (the creation and execution of multiple tasks), and **_locality_** (on which set of resources these tasks are executed) are orthogonal (separate) concepts in Chapel.
+To this effect, **_concurrency_** (the creation and execution of multiple tasks) and **_locality_** (on which set of resources these tasks are executed) are orthogonal (separate) concepts in Chapel.
 For example, we could have a set of several tasks that would be running as shown below: